open-telemetry/semantic-conventions/docs/http/http-metrics.md

 > (or prior):
 >
 > * SHOULD NOT change the version of the HTTP or networking attributes that they emit
->   until the HTTP semantic conventions are marked stable (HTTP stabilization will
+>   until the HTTP semantic conventions are marked stable (HTTP stabilization
->   include stabilization of a core set of networking attributes which are also used
+>   includes stabilization of a core set of networking attributes which are also used
 >   in HTTP instrumentations).
 > * SHOULD introduce an environment variable `OTEL_SEMCONV_STABILITY_OPT_IN`
 >   in the existing major version which is a comma-separated list of values.